 I hope you’ll get a chance this season to make this DIY holiday potpourri.
 Bring back some happy memories of past Christmases!

-Tips for making this DIY Simmering Holiday Potpourri
+Ingredients for Simmering Holiday Potpourri

 - The recipe includes amounts for one package.
 If you want to make a large quantity, just adjust the amount by using the little slider when you click on the Servings in the recipe card below.